zevv/cpstest/README.md

 ### The good

+- CPS is fun!
+I'm having a blast - with a few lines of code I move continations to run on a different thread, for examply for DNS resolving.
+See `dial()` in `conn.nim`

 - The quality of the CPS transformation is getting better by the day.
 For day-to-day code I have not ran into big surprises, and any issues I did find were often fixed within hours by the CPS authors.